 Table 2 contains a list of student name in the student column (column M); our objective here in this table is to find student score based on his name, i.e. student name (refer to table 1), by using the VLOOKUP Function.

 Prior to applying a VLOOKUP formula, You should be aware of it.
 Vertical lookup or VLOOKUP references vertically-aligned tables and quickly finds data in relation to the value the user enters.

 Let’s apply VLOOKUP Function in cell “N7”.
 Select the cell “N7” where VLOOKUP Function needs to be applied.

-Click the insert function button (fx) under formula toolbar, a dialog box will appear, Type the keyword “VLOOKUP” in the search for a function box, VLOOKUP Function will appear in select a Function box.
-Double click on VLOOKUP function.
+Click the insert function button (fx) under the formula toolbar; a dialog box will appear, type the keyword “VLOOKUP” in the search for a function box; VLOOKUP Function will appear in select a Function box.
+Double click on the VLOOKUP function.

-A dialog box appears where arguments for VLOOKUP function needs to be filled or entered.
+A dialog box appears where arguments for the VLOOKUP function needs to be filled or entered.

 The syntax for the VLOOKUP function is:

 - lookup_value: the value you want to look up, i.e. “M7” or “CINDER”.

 - table_array: range where the lookup value is located, i.e. select table1 range J6:K17.

 - col_index_num: column number in a table array from which the matching value should be returned.
 Here the student score in table 1 is in the second column, i.e. 2.